rankingdigitalrights/index2017/app/findings/methodologyandscoring/index.md

 <p>For telecommunications companies, with the exception of AT&T, the parent company did not directly provide consumer services, so researchers also examined a subsidiary or operating company based in the home market to ensure the Index captured operational policies alongside corporate commitments.
 Given AT&T's external presentation of its group-level and U.S. operating company as an integrated unit, we evaluated the group-level policies for AT&T.</p>
 <p>The evaluation includes an assessment of disclosure for every element of each indicator, based on one of the following possible answers:</p>
 <ul>
-<li>"Yes" - :Company disclosure meets the element requirement. </li>
+<li>"Yes" - Company disclosure meets the element requirement. </li>
 </ul>
 <ul>
 <li>"Partial" - Company disclosure has met some but not all aspects of the element, or the disclosure is not comprehensive enough to satisfy the full scope of the what the element is asking for. </li>